PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ```

 This sets `eth0` as our channel for the local Ethernet link from the RPi (instead of `enp2s0`, which is assumed in [Ethernet Setup](../advanced_config/ethernet_setup.md#ubuntu-ethernet-network-setup)).

-Note that we only set up this locally linked route to prevent internet access disruption over WiFi.
+Note that we could have used WiFi for the link, but by setting up a dedicated route we leave our WiFi free for Internet comms.
 :::

 ### Connect the Cable

-To set up a local ethernet connection between CM4 and the flight computer, the two ethernet ports need to be connected using the provided 8 pin to 4 pin connector.
+To set up a local ethernet connection between CM4 and the flight computer, the two Ethernet ports need to be connected using the provided 8 pin to 4 pin connector.

 ![HB_Pixhawk_CM4_Ethernet_Cable](../../assets/companion_computer/holybro_pixhawk_rpi_cm4_baseboard/baseboard_ethernet_cable.png)